marcelovani/drupal-example-site/README.md

 - Make sure you copy the site.yml into ~/.console/sites folder as per instructions
 - Make sure your database server is running and allows creation of databases
-- Create your vhost configuration to point to the directory of the distro
+- Create your vhost configuration to point to the directory of the drupal root/web/core. i.e. `/var/www/sites/drupal/docroot_d7-example/web/core`

 ### Build the site